we-are-va/we-are-va.github.io/_work/horizon.md

 ---
 ## 220 events, 10 days, one big party.
 HORIZON Festival of Arts & Culture was Sunshine Coast Council's first major region-wide arts celebration, debuting in September 2016 and we’ve been with them ever since.

-### Web Design

-A website that truly catered to the ‘mobile-first’ user to help capture in-region users.
-The experience and design is focused on conversion, including interactive event maps, programs, themes and ticket purchases.
-VA’s creativity and technical attention to detail ensured the first Horizon website looked and worked great - we’ve only improved since then.

-### Digital Marketing

-We strategically planned and executed the social media marketing campaign including paid ads on Facebook, Instagram, Twitter and Google Ads campaigns.
-VA have also delivered digital signage designs and user-triggered email automation sequences that deliver relevant messaging and reminders to re-engage users.